cesanta/mongoose-os/docs/services/logstore.service.yaml.md

 Arguments:
 - `msg`: Message to log.
-- `timestamp`: Timestamp of a message in milliseconds since Epoch.
+- `src`: Override src id.
+Used to log on behalf of another source, if permitted.
 - `stream`: Log stream name.
 Defaults to `"console"`.
+- `timestamp`: Timestamp of a message in milliseconds since Epoch.

 Definition: